 (2) The requirement referred to in subsection (1)(c) is that the information when disclosed must be combined or aggregated with other information in such a way that the information could not reasonably be ascertained in isolation from the other information.

-[Section 24AA inserted by No. 53 of 2003 s.
+[Section 24AA inserted: No. 53 of 2003 s.
 72.]

 24AB.
 Disclosure of information in the public interest